 - Reset the power block.
 Especially if you have an inconsistent AC source, especially if the laptop indicates it’s plugged in, but not charging because if the power supply finds unreliable AC, it stops charging the laptop.
 To solve, just unplug the power supply from both ends for a few seconds, then plug these ends back in.
 That may make the laptop to start charging again, andkernel_task stops eating CPU and the fans stop spinning so much.

-If nothing helps, sometimes you need to stop wasting your time and re-install macOS from scratch or consider a trip to the Apple Store.
+If nothing helps, sometimes you need to stop wasting your time and re-install macOS from scratch, reset the Mac or consider a trip to the Apple Store.